Alerus Financial Corporation (ALRS): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The institution traces its roots back to 1879.
+The institution traces its origins back to 1879, founded as the Bank of Grand Forks.

 Original location